aloxe/huwindty/src/pages/documentation/navigation.md

 Huwindity navigation menu is build automatically from `collections.all`.

-### The navigation menu structure
+### Navigation Menu Structure

-This navigation will instead look in `collections.all` and list all pages.
-It will show all first level pages in the main menu and all nested pages under each sub menu and so on.
-The hierarchy of the menu entries will reflect the exact file structure of the pages in the collection.
+The navigation utilizes `collections.all` to list all pages.
+It displays all first-level pages in the main menu, with nested pages organized under their respective submenus.
+The menu hierarchy mirrors the exact file structure of the collection's pages.

-The file hierarchy is based on the value of `page.url` which may be rewitten with adding a permalink in the front matter.
-In that case the menu will not reflect the file system but the permalink.{.note}
+The hierarchy is determined by the `page.url` value, which can be altered by adding a permalink in the front matter.
+In such cases, the menu will align with the permalink rather than the file system.{.note}

-### Index pages
+### Index Pages

-The section index pages are listed in the menu with clickable links.
-Because some of these pages may not have content, it is possible to automatically list the pages in the section by using the `index` layout.
-You can also add a title to this list with the `toc` key in front matter.
+Sections appear in the menu as clickable links.
+Since some of these pages might lack content, you can automatically list the pages within a section by using the `index` layout.
+Additionally, you can include a title for this list using the `toc` key in the front matter.

 ```
 layout: index